Ekkehard-Schulze/precision-temperature-logger/README.md

 board the 'Adafruit Feather 32u4 Adalogger #2795' can be combined with an

-'Adafruit DS3231 Precision RTC FeatherWing #3028'and powered with a
+'Adafruit DS3231 Precision RTC FeatherWing #3028' and powered with a

 commercially available pluggable LiPo or LiIon battery.
-Alternative TMP117 breakout
+A few TMP117 breakout

-boards are commercially available, but typically have a larger size than
+boards are commercially available, but have a larger size than

 our laboratory optimizes sensor boards.

 3.)
 Our firmware will also run on the 'SparkFun OpenLog #DEV-13712' board, but the

 user will have to breakout the I2C bus, provide pull-up resistors for the I2C bus,